ossf/security-baseline/governance/GOVERNANCE.md

 ### Sponsoring Committees

 To nominate a community member as a maintainer candidate, a group of maintainers may file a nomination.
-The committee shall meet the following controls to be qualified to file the nomination:
+The committee shall meet the following criteria to be qualified to file the nomination:

 - The number of members in the committee shall not be less than two (2).
 - Whenever the number of organizations with maintainers in the project is more than two (2), committee members shall be from different organizations.